rapid7/insightconnect-workflows/workflows/Block_Sender_In_Office_365_With_Teams/help.md

 # Description

-This workflow will block a sender using a command sent from Microsoft Teams
+This workflow will block a sender in Office 365 using a command sent from Microsoft Teams

 # Key Features